Polyanyanwu/graces-art-pp5/docs/testing/testing.md

 #### A1.
 Assign user role to registered users

-Options for user role is available on the user profile Setting the user role restricts the user to the assigned role
+1. Options for user role is available on the user profile
+2. Setting the user role restricts the user to the assigned role

+- Login with a username that belongs to administrator group
+- Click on Admin/Ops icon
+- From the dropdown menu, click on Assign User Roles (**A1.1**)

+The Assign User Roles/Groups page opens with the first user in the application and its group loaded.
+Note that this page is to assign special groups to users that will have special privileges in the system.
+The public user doesn't need to belong to any of these special groups.

+- select the user of interest and the list of the existing groups that the user belong to is listed.
+- Add new group by selecting a group from the Group name dropdown and click Add button
+- To remove a user from a group, select the user and click Remove button beside the group to remove

 #### A2.
 Set system preferences